SamB1990/Console.CommandHandler/README.md

 # Console.CommandManager
-The console command manager allows you to build a command handler that will listen for a specific commands
+The console command handler was an idea i had to help me build more intuative console apps I have done this buy build and extendable console handler that will listen for and execute commands supplied in groups to the handler using my academic style project ObjectForest you can nest levels of command groups.